cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 // if the caps are enabled
 func (k Keeper) DecreaseValidatorLiquidShares(ctx sdk.Context, validator types.Validator, shares sdk.Dec) error

-// SafelyDecreaseValidatorBond decrements the total validator's self bond
+// SafelyDecreaseValidatorBond decrements the validator's self bond
 // so long as it will not cause the current delegations to exceed the threshold
 // set by validator bond factor func (k Keeper) SafelyDecreaseValidatorBond(ctx sdk.Context, validator types.Validator, shares sdk.Dec) error